Whatsapp Icon

 • Light Gardening: Gardening can be a peaceful and rewarding outdoor activity that doesn't require strenuous effort.
 Raised beds or container gardens are great options to reduce the need for bending or heavy lifting.

-It's crucial for Multiple Myeloma patients to listen to their bodies and avoid overexertion.
+Multiple Myeloma patients must listen to their bodies and avoid overexertion.
 Activities should be adapted to fit each individual's current health status and physical abilities.
 Participation in social activities and support groups can also be incredibly beneficial for emotional health and well-being.

 Remember, the goal is to stay active to the extent possible, keep engaged in enjoyable activities, and maintain a positive outlook on life.
 Always consult with your healthcare team to tailor activities to your specific needs and capabilities.